-Okay this one is probably on last resort side where you start walking over to them and forget what you were going to say but can’t stop now because they've already seen you so you have to say something.
-Travelers are always looking for wifi so just a simple question can ignite the spark for a long term friendship.
+Okay, this one is probably on last resort side where you start walking over to them and forget what you were going to say but can’t stop now because they've already seen you so you have to say something.
+Travellers are always looking for wifi so just a simple question can ignite the spark for a long-term friendship.

-This one is good for any type of person, if it’s a local, a fellow traveler, or an employee somewhere you can always ask for advice on where to eat, what to do, etc.
+This one is good for any type of person if it’s a local, a fellow traveller, or an employee somewhere you can always ask for advice on where to eat, what to do, etc.

 “Did We Just Match On Tinder”

 If you are feeling like going for the shock factor or trying to make someone laugh try saying something outrageous and seeing what happens, you might just get a date out of it…or a really uncomfortable awkward silence but hey at least you can say you tried.

 There is no doubt that it is a lot easier to approach someone who is alone.
 This works great for someone who isn't super confident about approaching a stranger.
 Worst case scenario; they have zero interest in talking to you and things get really awkward BUT it's just the two of you so no one is there to witness the encounter.
 Best case scenario; you make a lifelong friend and travel buddy!

 This one is good because if you go up to people just standing there asking them what they're up to it forces them to actually think about what they’ve done and what they are going to do causing a smooth transition into casual conversation.

 This can also double as a compliment because travellers love to think they look like they know what they are doing and can blend in.
 If you’re on the street asking someone this you can quickly transition into basic advice questions and go from there.